Statistically Optimal K-means Clustering via Nonnegative Low-rank Semidefinite Programming: Background on -means and Related Computational Methods

 where the Euclidean inner product $\langle X_i, X_j \rangle = X_i^T X_j$ represents the similarity between the vectors $X_i$ and $X_j$, the clusters $(G_k)_{k=1}^K$ form a partition of the data index $[n]$, $|G_k|$ denotes the cardinality of $G_k$ and $\sqcup$ denotes disjoint union.

 The objective function in~\eqref{eqn:euclidean_kmeans_partition-based_inner_prod} is the log-likelihood function of the cluster labels (modulo constant) by profiling out the centroids in~\eqref{eqn:euclidean_kmeans_center-based} as nuisance parameters under the standard Gaussian mixture model with a common isotropic covariance matrix across all the $K$ components~\citep{ZhuangChenYang2023_ICML}.
-Using the one-shot encoding of the partition $G_1, \dots, G_K$, we can uniquely associate it (up to label permutation) with a binary \emph{assignment matrix} $H = (h_{ik}) \in \{0, 1\}^{n \times K}$ such that $h_{ik} = 1$ if $i \in G_k$ and $h_{ik} = 0$ otherwise.
-Then the $K$-means clustering problem in~\eqref{eqn:euclidean_kmeans_partition-based_inner_prod} can be written as an MILP as follows:
+Using the one-hot encoding of the partition $G_1, \dots, G_K$, we can uniquely associate it (up to label permutation) with a binary \emph{assignment matrix} $H = (h_{ik}) \in \{0, 1\}^{n \times K}$ such that $h_{ik} = 1$ if $i \in G_k$ and $h_{ik} = 0$ otherwise.
+Then the $K$-means clustering problem in~\eqref{eqn:euclidean_kmeans_partition-based_inner_prod} can be written as a mixed-integer linear program (MILP) as follows:

 where $A = -X^T X$ is the $n \times n$ negative Gram matrix of the data $X_{p \times n} = (X_1, \dots, X_n)$, $B = \diag(|G_1|^{-1}, \dots, |G_K|^{-1})$ is a normalization matrix and the constraint $H \vone_k = \vone_n$ with $\vone_n$ being the $n$-dimensional vector of all ones reflects the \emph{row sum constraint} of assignment, i.e., each row of $H$ contains exactly nonzero entry with value one.